 All other neighborhoods within the BHA area are identified as Service Areas.
 Each Service Area may have amenities, services, fees or guidelines unique to those areas.

 East End Neighborhoods

-Palmetto Cove, Palm Court, Cedar Court, Muscadine Grove, Braemar, Braemar Extension, Braemar Highlands, Loggerhead Beach
+Palmetto Cove, Palm Court, Cedar Court, Muscadine Grove, Braemar, Braemar Extension, Braemar Highlands, Loggerhead Beach, all properties on or in front of the shear zone in Cape Fear Station

 Cape Fear Station